 You must review and optimize the design of your form.
 For example, as a general rule of thumb, the fewer form fields you use, the higher the overall conversion rate.
 More importantly, though, a thorough review of form analytics can highlight a form field where people are getting confused, a common pain point.

 There are plenty of case studies, and form examples you can refer to regarding best practice.
-Make sure to review these case studies and run tests to help increase the number of people who fill out the form.
+Make sure to review these case studies and run tests to help increase the number of potential customers who fill out the form.

 Experimentation with live chat

 Depending on the type of conversion you are tracking, there is a good chance that when a person finally reaches your form, they have unresolved questions about the offer.
-An FAQ section to a page can offer a partial solution to this problem.
-However, a lot of people might not read this section, or they might have questions that are unaddressed in the FAQ.
+An FAQ section on a page can offer a partial solution to this problem.
+However, a lot of potential customers might not read this section, or they might have questions that are unaddressed in the FAQ.

 Live chat software can help resolve this issue by providing users with the chance to get their questions answered.
 Interestingly, the presence of a live chat option creates a sense of added reassurance.
 Product developers realized this decades ago.
 The world is full of placebo buttons that are there to reassure us but have no functionality.
 That doesn’t mean you can ignore questions.
 However, you should test what impact a live chat has on your conversion rate and how much support having a live chat feature on the page requires.

-The top-performing landing pages in any industry often convert at a rate of double or triple the industry average.
-If you’re using PPC advertising to generate these leads and your landing page has an average conversion rate, you could be paying almost triple money per lead as a competitor.
+Successful landing pages in any industry often convert at a rate of double or triple the industry average.
+If you’re using PPC advertising to generate these leads and your landing page has an average conversion rate, you could be paying almost triple the money per lead as a competitor.
 And that obviously puts you at a huge strategic disadvantage.